CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfoAllOf.md

 HasWorkflowWorkerTaskCount returns a boolean if a field has been set.

-### GetVar0SwitchProfile
+### GetVar0RollbackWorkflow

-`func (o *WorkflowWorkflowInfoAllOf) GetVar0SwitchProfile() FabricSwitchProfileRelationship`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar0RollbackWorkflow() WorkflowRollbackWorkflowRelationship`

-GetVar0SwitchProfile returns the Var0SwitchProfile field if non-nil, zero value otherwise.
+GetVar0RollbackWorkflow returns the Var0RollbackWorkflow field if non-nil, zero value otherwise.

-### GetVar0SwitchProfileOk
+### GetVar0RollbackWorkflowOk

-`func (o *WorkflowWorkflowInfoAllOf) GetVar0SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar0RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`

-GetVar0SwitchProfileOk returns a tuple with the Var0SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar0RollbackWorkflowOk returns a tuple with the Var0RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar0SwitchProfile
+### SetVar0RollbackWorkflow

-`func (o *WorkflowWorkflowInfoAllOf) SetVar0SwitchProfile(v FabricSwitchProfileRelationship)`
+`func (o *WorkflowWorkflowInfoAllOf) SetVar0RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`

-SetVar0SwitchProfile sets Var0SwitchProfile field to given value.
+SetVar0RollbackWorkflow sets Var0RollbackWorkflow field to given value.

-### HasVar0SwitchProfile
+### HasVar0RollbackWorkflow

-`func (o *WorkflowWorkflowInfoAllOf) HasVar0SwitchProfile() bool`
+`func (o *WorkflowWorkflowInfoAllOf) HasVar0RollbackWorkflow() bool`

-HasVar0SwitchProfile returns a boolean if a field has been set.
+HasVar0RollbackWorkflow returns a boolean if a field has been set.

-### GetVar1Profile
+### GetVar1SwitchProfile

-`func (o *WorkflowWorkflowInfoAllOf) GetVar1Profile() ChassisProfileRelationship`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar1SwitchProfile() FabricSwitchProfileRelationship`

-GetVar1Profile returns the Var1Profile field if non-nil, zero value otherwise.
+GetVar1SwitchProfile returns the Var1SwitchProfile field if non-nil, zero value otherwise.

-### GetVar1ProfileOk
+### GetVar1SwitchProfileOk

-`func (o *WorkflowWorkflowInfoAllOf) GetVar1ProfileOk() (*ChassisProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar1SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`

-GetVar1ProfileOk returns a tuple with the Var1Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar1SwitchProfileOk returns a tuple with the Var1SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1Profile
+### SetVar1SwitchProfile

-`func (o *WorkflowWorkflowInfoAllOf) SetVar1Profile(v ChassisProfileRelationship)`
+`func (o *WorkflowWorkflowInfoAllOf) SetVar1SwitchProfile(v FabricSwitchProfileRelationship)`

-SetVar1Profile sets Var1Profile field to given value.
+SetVar1SwitchProfile sets Var1SwitchProfile field to given value.

-### HasVar1Profile
+### HasVar1SwitchProfile

-`func (o *WorkflowWorkflowInfoAllOf) HasVar1Profile() bool`
+`func (o *WorkflowWorkflowInfoAllOf) HasVar1SwitchProfile() bool`

-HasVar1Profile returns a boolean if a field has been set.
+HasVar1SwitchProfile returns a boolean if a field has been set.

-### GetVar2RollbackWorkflow
+### GetVar2Profile

-`func (o *WorkflowWorkflowInfoAllOf) GetVar2RollbackWorkflow() WorkflowRollbackWorkflowRelationship`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar2Profile() ChassisProfileRelationship`

-GetVar2RollbackWorkflow returns the Var2RollbackWorkflow field if non-nil, zero value otherwise.
+GetVar2Profile returns the Var2Profile field if non-nil, zero value otherwise.

-### GetVar2RollbackWorkflowOk
+### GetVar2ProfileOk

-`func (o *WorkflowWorkflowInfoAllOf) GetVar2RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`
+`func (o *WorkflowWorkflowInfoAllOf) GetVar2ProfileOk() (*ChassisProfileRelationship, bool)`

-GetVar2RollbackWorkflowOk returns a tuple with the Var2RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar2ProfileOk returns a tuple with the Var2Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar2RollbackWorkflow
+### SetVar2Profile

-`func (o *WorkflowWorkflowInfoAllOf) SetVar2RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`
+`func (o *WorkflowWorkflowInfoAllOf) SetVar2Profile(v ChassisProfileRelationship)`

-SetVar2RollbackWorkflow sets Var2RollbackWorkflow field to given value.
+SetVar2Profile sets Var2Profile field to given value.

-### HasVar2RollbackWorkflow
+### HasVar2Profile

-`func (o *WorkflowWorkflowInfoAllOf) HasVar2RollbackWorkflow() bool`
+`func (o *WorkflowWorkflowInfoAllOf) HasVar2Profile() bool`

-HasVar2RollbackWorkflow returns a boolean if a field has been set.
+HasVar2Profile returns a boolean if a field has been set.

 ### GetVar3ClusterProfile